Wolvan/Homebr3w/README.md

 `.3ds` for Flashcards and `.cia` to install to Homemenu are identical in functionality and have the full set of features available.

-`.3dsx` is slightly limited in it's functionality as it is not able to install or launch `.cia`'s from the Homemenu.
+`.3dsx` is slightly limited in its functionality as it is not able to install or launch `.cia`'s from the Homemenu.
 The functionality is automatically disabled in the `.3dsx` builds.

 ##Build instructions
 The building is made possible through a `make` script, meaning you need to have `make` installed and in your path.
 If you already use devkitArm then you are good to go